- Choosing the email addresses you want to use to receive support requests

 Allowing any username to be a valid support email address

 You can also allow any variation of the username to be a valid support address.
-For example, if a customer misspelled your support email address (for example, email@example.com) the email can be accepted and a ticket created.
+For example, if a customer misspelled your support email address as email@example.com rather than firstname.lastname@example.org, the email can be accepted and a ticket created.
 These types of variations are referred to as wildcards.

 Wildcards are there as a way to handle incoming support address errors (as in the example above).
 When they are received, the default support address replaces the incorrect address.
-Also, wildcard addresses cannot be used in business rules.
+Note that wildcard addresses cannot be used in business rules.

 To enable wildcards for incoming support requests, see Accepting wild card email addresses for support requests.